 At Salvage & Stitch, we make trash pretty.

-Salvage & Stitch is a creative reuse project that began as a sustainable lifestyle blog featuring DIY projects and inspired tips for how to live a more creative life while also nurturing the rock that sustains us: our planet.
-We’ll forage in my California backyard for home remedies, deface lampshades to make wallhangings, and you’ll dust off your mom’s sewing machine because we’re going to put it to good use.
-But behind everything, you’ll begin to see that even your trash has value, and we’ll make it gorgeous.
+Salvage & Stitch is a creative reuse project run by designer and upcycling fanatic, Elana Bloom.
+Whether you come for textile reuse consulting, to inspired tips for how to rethink your things, Salvage & Stitch will leave you feeling more creative about your waste while also nurturing the rock that sustains us: our planet.
+Behind everything, you’ll begin to see that even your trash has value, and we’ll make it gorgeous.

-From remaking your clothes to reusing the thing you can’t figure out how to recycle, Elana Bloom, maker and artist, offers up creative, minimalist solutions that draw from nature herself, meant to empower you to make more with less and to live simply.
+From remaking your clothes to reusing the thing you can’t figure out how to recycle, Elana Bloom offers up creative, minimalist solutions that draw from nature herself, meant to empower you to make more with less and to live simply.